biowdl/germline-DNA/docs/index.md

 patient1-case    |lib1     |rg3        |                |data/case1-l1-rg1-r1.fastq|||
 patient1-control |lib1     |rg1        |                |data/control1-l1-rg1-r1.fastq|||

 NOTE: The control only needs one field per sample to be filled.
-Althoug more is possible if you like to be explicit.
+Although filling more columns is possible if you like to be explicit.

 After creating the table in a spreadsheet program it can be saved in csv format.